Worktrees

 Multi-Machine Support

-With CaseMgr backend, worktrees are tracked per-machine using machine_id.
-The remote_origin field links the same repository across different machines.
+With CaseMgr as the backend, worktrees are tracked per-machine using machine_id.
+The remote_origin field connects the same repository across different machines.

 wa export wa --all > backup.json